mlforsystems/mlforsystems.github.io/call_for_papers.md

     - Interconnects and Networking
     - Storage
     - Datacenters
 * Representation learning for hardware and software
 * Optimization of computer systems and software
 * Systems modeling and simulation
 * Implementations of ML for Systems and challenges
 * High quality datasets for ML for Systems problems

-The workshop will include invited talks from industry and academia as well as oral and poster presentations by participants.

 ## Submission Instructions